 Twice EAG have won the French Cup, both times against local rivals Rennes in all-Breton affairs at the Stade de France.
 For the first in 2009, Guingamp then a second-flight club, the Breton anthem was played and French sports daily ‘L’Équipe’ produced its entire edition in Breton.
 A photo shows a visibly euphoric Le Graët celebrating with the cup aloft, completely surrounded by cheering, sweating players.

 By the second, in May 2014, an unemotional Le Graët calmly watched his former modest amateur outlet triumph in front of 80,000 spectators – in the VIP box beside French president François Hollande.
 Both club and FA chief had come a long way in four decades.

 The three airports nearest to Guingamp are little-used Lannion (serving only Paris Orly) 33km (20 miles) away, Dinard (Ryanair link with London Stansted) 79km (49 miles) away and Lorient (Paris Orly and Lyon) 90km (56 miles) away.
-Busier Rennes 118km (73 miles) away has links with Southampton, Exeter and Manchester thanks to flybe.
+Busier Rennes 118km (73 miles) away has links with London Gatwick thanks to easyJet.

 None have public transport connections with Guingamp.